Health insurance in Brazil

 Pharmacies in Brazil

-In Brazil, you’ll easily find well-equipped pharmacies subsidized by the government, which means they offer low-cost medicines.
-In theory, certain drugs are only available on prescription from a healthcare professional.
+In Brazil, you’ll easily find well-equipped pharmacies.
+The government subsidizes them, enabling them to offer medicines at low prices.
+In theory, pharmacists only dispense certain drugs with a prescription from a health professional.
 In practice, however, this rule is rarely applied, allowing you to pick up almost any drug at the pharmacy, whether you have a prescription or not.
 Brazilian pharmacists can also diagnose you and administer vaccines.
 The regulation of medicines sold in Brazil is still relatively lax, so it is advisable to be vigilant when dispensing medicines, which must be marked with a red band on the box with the words “Venda sob prescrição Médica”.
 The pharmacies in the “Droga Raia” chain are open 24 hours a day.

 The emergency department in Brazil

 To contact the emergency services in Brazil, dial 192.
 However, you may not get assistance in English.
-The emergency service is accessible nationwide and free to all residents.
+The emergency service is accessible throughout the country and is free of charge for all residents.
 In practice, the service is less efficient and reliable, and often rather slow.
 What’s more, when you’re transferred to a hospital emergency department, you’re likely to face considerable waiting times on site.
 However, you also have the option of contacting a private ambulance which will transfer you to a private hospital where care will be much faster, with waiting times considerably reduced compared to public establishments.

 Here is a list of emergency numbers for private hospitals in major Brazilian cities: